mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentSpecialEducationProgramAssociationsApi.md

             var apiInstance = new StudentSpecialEducationProgramAssociationsApi();
-            var id = id_example;  // string | A resource identifier that uniquely identifies the resource. var studentSpecialEducationProgramAssociation = new EdFiStudentSpecialEducationProgramAssociationWritable(); // EdFiStudentSpecialEducationProgramAssociationWritable | The JSON representation of the \"studentSpecialEducationProgramAssociation\" resource to be created or updated. var ifMatch = ifMatch_example;  // string | The ETag header value used to prevent the PUT from updating a resource modified by another consumer. (optional)
+            var id = id_example;  // string | A resource identifier that uniquely identifies the resource. var studentSpecialEducationProgramAssociation = new EdFiStudentSpecialEducationProgramAssociation(); // EdFiStudentSpecialEducationProgramAssociation | The JSON representation of the \"studentSpecialEducationProgramAssociation\" resource to be created or updated. var ifMatch = ifMatch_example;  // string | The ETag header value used to prevent the PUT from updating a resource modified by another consumer. (optional)

             try
             {
-                // Updates or creates a resource based on the resource identifier. apiInstance.PutstudentSpecialEducationProgramAssociation(id, studentSpecialEducationProgramAssociation, ifMatch);
+                // Updates or creates a resource based on the resource identifier. apiInstance.PutStudentSpecialEducationProgramAssociation(id, studentSpecialEducationProgramAssociation, ifMatch);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentSpecialEducationProgramAssociationsApi.PutstudentSpecialEducationProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentSpecialEducationProgramAssociationsApi.PutStudentSpecialEducationProgramAssociation: " + e.Message );
             }
         }
     }